barrucadu/memo.barrucadu.co.uk/memos/game-systems.markdown

   also like the ability to account for situational factors increasing or decreasing the difficulty of a task.
 It feels much more real.

-- **Failure:** I *don't* like failure being a common end state, it can be ok sometimes, but normally failing a check should nevertheless advance the game somehow.
+- **Failure:** I *don't* like dead-end failure being common, it can be ok sometimes, but normally failing a check should nevertheless advance the game somehow.

 - **Structured Gameplay:** Normally gameplay should be unstructured,